 Anthony Spano currently serves as Secretary of the Board of Directors for the Adams County Fire Protection District.
 He has served a total of 10 as a board member for the fire district.
 Spano was born and raised, and continues to live on the family farm his family has owned since the early 1930's.
 He inherited the farm and greenhouse that his father and grandfather owned and operated.
 Spano currently grows bedding plants in the greenhouses and sells farm-fresh produce directly to the public on site.
 In the early 1970's, the family grew Colorado carnations.
 During the summer, the farm also hosts farm-to-table dinners.

-Joseph Domenico currently serves as Assistant Secretary of the Board of Directors for the Adams County Fire Protection District.
+Joseph Domenico currently serves as the Treasurer on the Board of Directors for the Adams County Fire Protection District.
 He has served a total of 22 years as a board member and has held all positions on the board.
 Domenico was born and raised, and continues to live in the fire district.
 He was the third generation to work in the family business until 2017, when he accepted a position at Our Lady of Assumption Catholic Church as maintenance facilitator.
 He enjoys being able to work for the community he grew up in.

 Ken Lombardi currently serves as the Assistant Secretary on the Board of Directors for the Adams County Fire Protection District.
 He is a 4th generation native of Adams County and Welby, and currently owns and develops commercial property throughout the Denver Metro area.
 Kenny also serves as the treasurer for North Washington Street Water and Sanitation, and has been a board member for five years.
 His wife of twenty years is also a Welby native, and they have two children in high school.